-Meter Readings – Meter reading will be taken when accessible; however, it is advisable to confirm where the relevant meters are located at the time of booking if not easily located, for example, large blocks of flats or where porters access is required.
+Meter Readings – Meter readings will be taken when accessible; however, it is advisable to confirm where the relevant meters are located at the time of booking if not easily located, for example, in large blocks of flats or where porters access is required.
 If the clerk is unable to locate the meters they will not be taken and noted on the rort as “Not found”.

-Additional costs – We reserve the right to add additional costs if kitchens or other rooms are excessively overstocked with furniture or crockery/ utensils, linen etc for example ex – Airbnbs as these will take considerably longer time than a standard property.
+Additional costs – We reserve the right to add additional costs if properties or rooms are excessively overstocked with furniture or crockery/ utensils, linen etc for example ex – Airbnbs as these will take considerably longer time than a standard property.
 If printed copies of the inventory are requested, there will be an additional charge depending on the size of the document, otherwise, all documents are sent by email in PDF format.

 We carry full Public Liability and Professional Indemnity Insurance.